I have a goal in my ministry life: to be effective until the day God calls me home.

 This timely practice owes its potency to the practitioners of old—believers with names like Daniel, David and Paul.
 Like Christ-followers who considered their best thoughts to be those which oriented their soul to the balanced rhythms of God Himself.
 I suppose it’s no accident that in paraphrasing Jesus’ words in Matthew 11:28-30, Eugene Peterson, picks up that reorienting thought by saying, “walk with me, and work with me, watch how I do it.
 Learn the unforced rhythms of Grace.”

 So then, how’s this for a plan?
 The next time you have opportunity, why not take a trip through the Songs of Ascent—those 15 psalms beginning with the 120th—that were likely memorized and sung by the Old Testament pilgrims in route to one of of the three major feasts celebrated in Israel: Passover, Pentecost or the Day of Atonement.

 I like to think we haven’t given up on our minds.
 After all, we will need them if only to know for sure if we’ve been cheated out of our free coffee at McDonalds.

 But in the end, we must remember that it was God who gave us our minds.
 He distinguished us from the creatures who cannot “think” and told us in no uncertain terms in Joshua 1:8:

 “Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.”

 What catches my attention is the remaining part of the verse which describes a prosperous and successful way.
 He says that this way can be mine.
 And who in this culture doesn’t want that?

-With our B.S. in Ministry Leadership degree program, you can build upon those spiritual disciplines even greater with courses in leadership, conflict resolution and systems of cultural impact.
+Degrees like our A.S. in Biblical Studies or B.S. in Ministry Leadership, you can build upon those spiritual disciplines even greater with courses in leadership, conflict resolution and systems of cultural impact.